-Prior to the Sprint Planning meeting, the Product Owner should:
+Before the Sprint Planning meeting, the Product Owner should:

 - Verify stakeholders’ priorities.
-If they have changed, it is better for him to be aware and take it into account when setting up what needs to be achieved within the next Sprint.
+If they have changed, the Product Owner should be aware and take it into account when setting up what needs to be achieved within the next Sprint.

 - Refine the Product Backlog, a practice also known as Backlog Grooming or refinement.
-Having a healthy and prioritized Backlog sets the stage for the Sprint Planning.
+Having a healthy and prioritized Backlog sets the stage for Sprint Planning.
 Even if it is not yet an officially accepted scrum event, many organizations nowadays consider it as a critical step that improves speed and efficiency.
-Why not giving it a try adapting it in your Sprint too?|
+Why not give it a try and adapt it in your Sprint too?|

 - Know the Capacity but don’t fill it, be aware of everyone’s schedule for the duration of the sprint and leave some spare room for any unforeseen items that might come up.